lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 <img width="1721" height="556" alt="angle analysis" src="https://github.com/user-attachments/assets/03d45e98-ae1d-4e22-bc5c-edb6243efca8" />

 ### project_ROI_front_and_save.m
 Description: Used to extract surface ridge angles from dinoflagellate chromosomes.
 Input here is output from CropAndRotateAndExportChromosomes.py.
 Projects 3D binary ROI onto a middle bisecting plane parallel to the z-axis.
-Front hemi-volume is projected inwards onto the middle plane and saved as an image (see Fig. 3 a).
+Front hemi-volume is projected inwards onto the middle plane and saved as an image.

 ### project_ROI_back_and_save.m
 Description: Used to extract surface ridge angles from dinoflagellate chromosomes.
 Input is output from CropAndRotateAndExportChromosomes.py.
 Projects 3D binary ROI onto a middle bisecting plane parallel to the z-axis.
-Back hemi-volume is projected inwards onto the middle plane and saved as an image (see Fig. 3 a).
+Back hemi-volume is projected inwards onto the middle plane and saved as an image.

 ### save_clock_images.m
 Description: Used to corroborate manually extracted surface ridge angles.
 Superimposes surface ridge angles onto projection images.